Facebook Twitter

 La Diada de Sant Jordi

-Meeting each other in the streets, music, colorful lamps, nice food, fireworks and so on.
-In the night of the 23rd to the 24th of June the festival of Sant Joan is being celebrated, also known as “the night of fire”.
-On this immemorial festival, which is probably the biggest in Barcelona, people used to celebrate the solstice and ‘give power’ to the sun that from that moment on was getting ‘weaker’, given that the days are getting shorter again.
+La Diada de Sant Jordi means: ‘the day of St. George’.
+The event takes place every year on the 23rd of April and biggest in Barcelona, people used to celebrate the solstice and ‘give power’ to the sun that from that moment on was getting ‘weaker’, given that the days are getting shorter again.

 The solstice is being celebrated all over the world in a more or less way.
 In Spain, every region has its own way of celebrating it.
 Typical for Catalonia and its areas is making bonfires, for example burning old furniture and throwing fireworks.
 There are concerts, performances and neighbor parties outside.
-On the beaches of Barcelona there are gathering hundreds of thousands young Barcelonese and people from all over the world to celebrate the “shortest night of the year”.
+On the beaches of Barcelona there are gathering hundreds of thousands young Barcelonese and margin:0; people from all over the world to celebrate the “shortest night of the year”.
 With dj’s playing music at the Chiringuito-Bars till the early morning you can say the San Joan isn’t a night to get your hours of sleep.

 A typical Catalan dish on Sant Joan is the ‘coca’, a kind of pizza filled with cream and decorated with preserved fruit.
 And of course the cava is being poured richly.